zoho/SalesIQ-iOS-SDK-Sample/README.md

-# SalesIQiOSSDKDemo
+# SalesIQ-iOS-SDK-Sample
-A sample app to see how to use SalesIQ iOS SDK
+A sample app integrated with SalesIQ iOS SDK

 Use install Cocoapods command on Root folder of project to install the framework using pods.